-What to expect during an Occupational Health meeting
+What to expect during an Occupational Health assessment

 Occupational health is an area of healthcare that specialises in the relationship between health and work, specifically the effects of work on health, and the effects of ill health or disability on capacity to work.